Welcome to our very first blog income report! We started a new blog last month and will share our income progress.

-Our Facebook presents is pretty stagnant right now.
+Our Facebook presence is pretty stagnant right now.
 This is because we have not focused on devolving this social media besides creating our profile.

 Our email list has grown to 20 subscribers in August.
 That’s a growth of 14 subscribers from July.
 Most of our subscribers have come from our blog launch in August.

 Throughout the month, we sent a total of 14 emails.
 Those emails had an open rate of 53%.
 Out of that 53%, the click-through rate was 33%.

 At this point, it’s been 18 since the start of our blog.
 Within those 18 days, we have published 11 blog posts and have received 800 page views.

 Our page views consist of 136 different users and 226 sessions.
 That tells me that some of those users have returned for multiple sessions.
 The average session duration is about 3 minutes.

-So, when someone is on one of our pages or reading one of our articles, they’re staying on a specific page for about three minutes.
+So, when someone is on one of our pages, they stay for about three minutes.
 The bounce rate is at 22%.
-Our traffic has come from direct organic email, referrals, social media.
+Our traffic has come from direct organic email, referrals, and social media.

-Direct traffic means people going up to the search bar and typing, BloggingMoneyLife.com, in other words, going to our website “directly.”
+Direct traffic means people going to the search bar and typing, BloggingMoneyLife.com, or going to our website “directly.”

 Organic traffic is the people who found us through a Google search.
 That’s at 20.

-Email traffic comes from the email lists that I was mentioned earlier.
+Email traffic comes from the email lists that I mentioned earlier.
 Our email list has driven 20 views to our website.

 Referral traffic is our backlinks from other websites to ours.
 We show to have 6 views from referrals.
 Those are probably coming from Miss Millennia Magazine.
-That’s another blog run by Jas’s.
+That’s another blog run by Jas.